danielauener/toot-the-word/README.md

 The original [announcement post](https://wptoots.social/@danielauener/109920626133274753) on Mastodon was boosted 89 times and favored 45 times resulting in 208 anonymous answers.

 The survey was mentioned several times on Mastodon, both from the accounts of the conductors of the study and other Mastodon users.
-Sarah Gooding even mentioned the survey in a [WPTavern article](https://wptavern.com/wordpress-community-on-mastodon-launches-toot-the-word-survey) on March 2, 2023.
+Sarah Gooding even mentioned the survey in a [WPTavern article](https://wptavern.com/wordpress-community-on-mastodon-launches-toot-the-word-survey) on March 2, 2023 and folowed up with an [article about the results](https://wptavern.com/toot-the-word-survey-finds-mastodon-increasingly-important-to-wordpress-community-of-tooters) on March 10, 2023.

 ### Key Findings